openforcefield/cheminformatics-toolkit-equivalence/off_coverage/README.md

-- The `--novel` flag only outputs a new feature record if at least one of the features hasn't been seen more than `N` times (by default, 1) Use `--novel-count` to change the value of N.
+- The `--novel` flag only outputs a new feature record if at least one of the features hasn't been seen more than `N` times (by default, 1) Use `--novel-count` to change the value of N. If `--novel-count` is specied then `--novel` does not also need to be specified.

 - Use `--quiet` to disable status information from the off_coverage.py tool.